ojacquemart/advent-of-code-submit-plugin/README.md

 Whether you're a competitive solver or just enjoying the holiday coding fun, this plugin saves you time and lets you focus on solving puzzles.

+To submit your solutions, you need to log in into your Advent of Code account using the `AOC` tool window.
+The plugin will store your session cookie in the IDE's secure storage, so you don't have to log in every time you want to submit an answer.

+At the moment, the plugin can only submit Java or Kotlin solutions.
+If you're using another language, you can still use the plugin to view the puzzles and download the inputs, but you'll need to submit your answers manually.

+The inputs are downloaded into the `.aoc` folder in your project root.
+The plugin will automatically create this folder if it doesn't exist.
 <!-- Plugin description end -->

 ## 📝 TODO list